GOLD2021

 Food Tax Repeal

 In 2001, Think New Mexico launched a campaign to repeal New Mexico's food tax.
-At that time, New Mexico was one of only nine states that continued to fully tax the sale of food (today that number has dwindled to two: Mississippi and Alabama).
-The food tax, which was first enacted as a temporary, emergency measure during the Great Depression, was extremely regressive, burdened working families, and worsened the state's hunger problem.
-Think New Mexico’s bipartisan legislation to abolish the food tax came extremely close to passing in the 2002 legislative session, but ran out of time at the very end.
+At that time, New Mexico was one of only nine states that continued to fully tax the sale of food.
+This antiquated tax was extremely regressive, burdened working families, and worsened the state’s hunger problem.
+Think New Mexico’s bipartisan legislation to abolish the food tax came extremely close to passing in the 2002 legislative session and was enacted during the 2004 session.
+The food tax repeal put about $250 a year back into the pockets of the average New Mexico family.

 More information available at: http://www.thinknewmexico.org/food-tax-repeal/